Notre Dame – Michigan State Football Rivalry

 Brian Kelly lost his first game against Michigan State in 2010 on the “little Giants” fake field goal play, but has won three since.

-With the movement toward the ACC, Notre Dame will play its Midwestern rivals less frequently, but Michigan State does reappear on the schedule in 2016.
+With the movement toward the ACC, Notre Dame will play its Midwestern rivals less frequently, but Michigan State was added back to the schedule in 2016 and 2017.

-Early during the ’66 season, it became clear that Notre Dame and Michigan State were the two best squads.
+Early during the ’66 national championship season, it became clear that Notre Dame and Michigan State were the two best squads.

 November 19, 1966